It may seem messy, but family-style dining offers lots of benefits including teaching good manners, learning moderation, and improving motor skills.

-Before I became a mom, I didn’t really think about how these things would play out in my household, nor did I even imagine how ever-changing and fluid the process would be.
-But while who is at the table and what food is offered changes from day to day, one of the approaches that I try my best to use consistently is serving food family-style as often as possible.
+Before I became a mom, I didn’t really think about how these things would play out in my household.
+I also never imagined how ever-changing and fluid the process would be.
+But while who is at the table and what food is offered changes from day to day, one of the approaches I try my best to use consistently is family-style dining.

 What is Family-Style Dining?